Ishvara: In Nyaya

-Early Nyaya school scholars considered the hypothesis of Ishvara as a creator God with the power to grant blessings, boons and fruits.
+Early Nyaya school scholars considered Ishvara a creator God with the power to grant blessings, boons, and fruits.
 However, the early Nyaya scholars rejected this hypothesis, though not the existence of God itself, and were non-theistic.
 Over time, the Nyaya school became one of the most important defenders of theism in Hindu philosophy.

-In Nyayasutra's Book 4, Chapter 1 examines what causes production and destruction of entities (life, matter) in universe.
+Nyayasutra's Book 4, Chapter 1, examines what causes the production and destruction of entities (life, matter) in the universe.
 It considers many hypotheses, including Ishvara.
-Verses 19–21, postulates Ishvara exists and is the cause, states a consequence of postulate, then presents contrary evidence, and from contradiction concludes that the postulate must be invalid.
+Verses 19–21 postulate that Ishvara exists and is the cause, state a consequence of the postulate, then present contrary evidence, and from the contradiction conclude that the postulate must be invalid.

-Centuries later, the 5th century CE Nyaya school scholar Prastapada revisited the premise of Ishvara.
+Centuries later, the 5th-century CE Nyaya school scholar Prastapada revisited the premise of Ishvara.
 He was followed by Udayana, who in his text Nyayakusumanjali, interpreted "it" in verse 4.1.21 of Nyaya Sutra above, as "human action" and "him" as "Ishvara", then he developed counter arguments to prove the existence of Ishvara.
 In developing his arguments, he inherently defined Ishvara as efficient cause, omnipotent, omniscient, infallible, giver of gifts, ability and meaning to humanity, divine creator of the world as well as the moral principles, and the unseen power that makes the karma doctrine work.

 In Mimamsa

-Mīmāṃsā scholars of Hinduism questioned what is Ishvara (God)?
+Mīmāṃsā scholars of Hinduism questioned what Ishvara (God) is.
 They used their pramana tools to cross-examine answers offered by other schools of Hinduism.
-For example, when Nyaya scholars stated God is omnipotent, omniscient and infallible, that the world is the result of God's creation which is proved by the presence of creatures, just like human work proves human existence, Mimamsa scholars asked, why does this God create the world, for what reason?
-Further, they added, it cannot be because of Ishvara's love to human beings because this world – if Ishvara created it – is imperfect and human Selfs are suffering in it.
-Mimamsa scholars of Hinduism raised numerous objections to any definition of Ishvara along with its premises, deconstructed justifications offered, and considered Ishvara concept unnecessary for a consistent philosophy and moksha (soteriology).
+For example, when Nyaya scholars stated that God is omnipotent, omniscient, and infallible, that the world is the result of God's creation, which is proved by the presence of creatures, just like human work proves human existence, Mimamsa scholars asked, Why does this God create the world, for what reason?
+Further, they added, it cannot be because of Ishvara's love for human beings, because this world, if Ishvara created it, is imperfect, and human souls suffer.
+Mimamsa scholars of Hinduism raised numerous objections to any definition of Ishvara and its premises.
+They deconstructed justifications for the concept of Ishvara and considered it unnecessary for a consistent philosophy and moksha (spiritual liberation).